bhooshanmore/bmi-calculator/README.md

-# Node API Proxy Server
+# BMI calulator

-Server used for hiding API keys, rate limiting and caching.
-This uses the [OpenWeather API](https://openweathermap.org/api) but you can easily change it to whatever public API you are using
+The application is used for calculating bulk request and will return BMI result

 ## Usage